icomefromthenet/PointsMachine/README.md

 ##Systems and Zones
 All Formulas and Rules are linked to a System if you are running multiple reward schemes they would each belong to a different system.

-A System has Zones these zones should be mutually exclusive to each other for example sales territories.
-These zones are used to further filter which rules should apply to a score.

 ## Score and Score Groups